arniebradfo/Ajax-Boilerplate-Wordpress-Theme/readme.md

 - Write documentation.

 ## DONES to keep:
-- Research and reduce SEO problems with ajax this should work fine because the stie will still function normally without js. all the links have accurate urls the site map will still work normally with site crawlers
 - [vanilla js smooth scroll](https://github.com/cferdinandi/smooth-scroll/)
 - Add hover [prefetch option](http://miguel-perez.github.io/smoothState.js/) to increase performance.